lo-jo/Python-for-data-science/README.md

 # Python-for-data-science
-Collection of  many small projects in Python where each introduces a new notion on the language
+Collection of  many small projects in Python each introducing a new notion on the language